DeepScribe: Localization and Classification of Elamite Cuneiform Signs Via Deep Learning: Introduction

 The process of transcribing a cuneiform text is slow and laborious, requiring a great deal of training and expertise.
 Producing a sign-by-sign transliteration of a text could easily take an experienced scholar multiple days.
 Many researchers wish also to annotate digital images to indicate the location of a sign on a tablet, whether to use as a pedagogical tool or to more clearly communicate their interpretation.
 Even a dedicated student worker would find it hard to annotate images of more than a few tablets per day.
-Due to their terse nature and frequent occurrence, many administrative documents remain untransliterated and untranslated.
-Assuming archaeologists will continue to discover new cuneiform text corpora, the ability to automatically annotate cuneiform tablet images and to produce acceptably accurate transcriptions would speed up the research process and provide a great boon to historians of the ancient Near East.
-Our purpose is not to remove the skilled cuneiformist from the process but to spare them the most tedious work.
+Enabling the rapid search of these corpora and the indexing of new cuneiform text corpora via automated annotation would speed up the research process and provide a great boon to historians of the ancient Near East.
+Our purpose is not to remove the skilled cuneiformist from the process --- but to spare them the most tedious initial work.